Rotenese people: Religion

-The traditional beliefs of the Rotenese people centers on a creator known as Lamatuan or Lamatuak.
-This deity that is regarded as a creator, predestinator and the one who blesses, is symbolized by a three-branched pillar.
-Today, most Rotenese people practices Protestantism Christianity, Catholicism Christianity or Islam.
+The traditional beliefs of the Rotenese people center on a creator known as Lamatuan or Lamatuak.
+This deity that is regarded as a creator, predestinator, and the one who blesses, is symbolized by a three-branched pillar.
+Today, most Rotenese people practice Protestant Christianity, Catholic Christianity, or Islam.

 Culture

 Traditional Rotenese clothing is a kain (a cloth of up to 2.5 meters long, wrapped around the waist, reaching to the knees or ankles), as well as jackets and shirts, with a specific style of a straw hat called ti'i langga.
 A typical family is small and based on patrilocal marriage; where the wife resides in the community of her husband.